Why do you need Windows 10 deployment tools?

-4. After all client computers boot successfully, their statues in the display list in AOMEI Image Deploy will show up as “Client computers connected”.
+4. After all client computers boot successfully, their status in the display list in AOMEI Image Deploy will show as “Client computers connected”.
 Then tick “I confirm all the client computers which need to be restored are online” option and click Next to continue.

 b.
-Select client computer that you will deploy from the display list.
+Select client computers that you will deploy image to from the display list.

 c.
-Specify disk number in client computers, assume that there is more than one hard drive in client computer, the start disk number is 0, and the limitation is 256.
+Specify disk number in client computers.
+Assume that there is more than one hard drive in client computers, the start disk number is 0, and the limitation is 256.

-Follow the Windows 10 deployment guide step by step, it is quite easy to accomplish those so-called difficult businesses.
-AOMEI Image Deploy do have clearer and simpler operation wizard among Windows 10 deployment tools.
+Follow the Windows 10 deployment guide step by step, and it is quite easy to accomplish those so-called difficult businesses.
+AOMEI Image Deploy does have clearer and simpler operation wizard compared to Windows 10 deployment tools.
 AID is useful in Windows update deployment, no matter which OS you would like to deploy.
 Download to learn more about multiple computers deployment.